matn7/CS-Notes/src/main/java/java/hearts/STREAMS.md

 - The run handler will only execute if the `close()` method gets called, either explicitly or implicitly by a try-with-resources statement.

-### Processing Order
+### Processing Order.

 - A Stream objects processing can be sequential or parallel:
     - In a sequential mode, the elements processed in the order of the source of the Stream.
-    - If the Stream ordered (such as s SortedMap implementation, or a List) the processing guaranteed to match the ordering of the source.
+    - If the Stream ordered (such as a SortedMap implementation, or a List) the processing guaranteed to match the ordering of the source.

 ```java